nimrodlahav/Mental-Imagery-in-Multimodal-Models/README.md

 ## Mathematical Foundations

-This project explores the mathematical underpinnings of artificial neurons, multi-layer perceptrons (MLPs), attention mechanisms, and transformer architectures, as well as statistical foundations like the $t$-statistic.
+This project utilizes the mathematical models of artificial neurons, multi-layer perceptrons (MLPs), attention mechanisms, and transformer architectures, as well as statistical foundations like the $t$-statistic.

 ### Artificial Neuron